etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yGzPXU3nxpk?si=akTrp1_j8RAafSWx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The Initial Client Setup process is a crucial process in Etendo which allows defining information about the client and the accounting schema the organization will use.
 The information configured through this window sets the bases for the organizational structure and the chart of accounts to be used with every organization of the client.

+!!!info
     It can be run by logging in Etendo as *System Administrator* role.

 This process allows to:

-- Enter the name of the client and the client admin user name and a password.
+- Enter the name of the client, the client username and a password.
 - Enter the base currency of the client, that is going to be the currency of the Client regardless of if an Organization which belongs to it might have a different currency.
 - Include Accounting for the client.